epurpur/GeoPython/README.md

 [QGIS](https://www.qgis.org/en/site/) - QGIS is a free and open source Desktop GIS software.
 Available on PC, Mac, and Windows.
 This is a collaborative and ongoing FOSS software development project with a large user community.
 Integrates nicely with other Open Source GIS initiatives and libraries in existence.
 As far as I can tell, there is really nothing you can't do with ArcGIS that you can't do in QGIS or other FOSS tools.
 But there is not the same level of dedicated support, documentation, etc. around it.

+[PostgreSQL](https://www.postgresql.org/) + [PostGIS](https://postgis.net/) - PostgreSQL is a free and open source relational database which can be extended using PostGIS.
+Using these two in combination allow you to manage your data as you would in any database and perform spatial analysis on the data as you would in a more traditional GIS software.
+Also interfaces nicely with Desktop GIS software.

+## Python in GIS

+Python is a very useful language to learn for GIS users as most (all?)
+GIS packages provide an interface to do analysis via scripting in python.
+Why?

+    1. Python is free
+    2. Python is flexible (supports tons of data formats)
+    3. Python allows you to plug in 3rd party softwares or applications (PostgreSQL database, GeoDjango web application)
+    4. Python allows you to automate things
+    5. Python allows you to build your own functionality

 ## Pandas
 [Pandas Homepage](https://pandas.pydata.org/)